FINTmodels/fint-pwfa-model/README.md

 * Dog
 * Owner

-A dog can have an owners and and owner can have dogs.
+A dog can have an owners and an owner can have dogs.

 To Play-With-FINT-Adapter [see](https://fintprosjektet.github.io/adapter/)